cisco-ce/workspace-integrations-nodejs/README.md

 * Activate the integration
 * Copy and save the activation code (JSON Web Token)

 Once you have the activation code, you can use this SDK to decode and verify it.
-Decoding is necessary to get the last configs (refresh tokens, app urls etc), and verifying is recommended for security reasons:
+Decoding is necessary to get the last configs (refresh tokens, app urls etc), and verifying is recommended for security reasons.

+**jwt-decode** is just a command-line tool that the SDK provides for your convenience.
+IF you want, you can decode and validate the JWT yourself, eg on [https://jwt.io](https://jwt.io).

 cd to the folder where you installed the workspace-integrations sdk, and do: